anpc849/QMaxViT-Unet/README.md

-# QEMaxViT-Unet
+# QMaxViT-Unet+
-This repository is the official implementation of the paper QEMaxViT-Unet: A Query-Based MaxViT-Unet with Edge Enhancement for Scribble-Supervised Segmentation of Medical Images.
+This repository is the official implementation of the paper QMaxViT-Unet+: A Query-Based MaxViT-Unet with Edge Enhancement for Scribble-Supervised Segmentation of Medical Images

 ## Datasets